-Sacred Heart Parish is a Spirit-filled community of persons who follow the teachings of Jesus Christ
+Sacred Heart Catholic Church is a Spirit-filled community who follow the teachings of Jesus Christ